noir-lang/noir/README.md

 To build Typescript code, make sure to have [`nvm`](https://github.com/nvm-sh/nvm) (node version manager) installed.

-To build noir code, make sure that you are using the `aztec` tagged version of nargo.
-This is the latest pin version the team works on to ensure local and ci environments are in sync.
-This should be installed through `noir-contracts/bootstrap.sh` and the regular `bootstrap.sh` script.
-However if you find yourself wanting to update to the latest `aztec` tag outside of these channels, you can run `noirup -v aztec` to manually download the latest binaries.
+To build noir code, make sure that you are using the version from `yarn-project/noir-compiler/src/noir-version.json`.
+Install nargo by running `noirup -v TAG_FROM_THE_FILE`.

 ## Continuous Integration